bob123456678/TrainControl/Readme.md

     - Statistics improvements
         - Added a 30-day usage graph to the Stats tab
         - Exported raw data now has the .csv extension
+    - Layout improvements
+        - Track Board layouts from CS3 v2.5.0+ can now be automatically imported
+        - Added new accessory types for special CS3 double slip switches
+        - Switches without an address will no longer be clickable
+        - Improved left/right/threeway switch icon quality
     - Locomotive management improvements
         - Added notes feature to locomotives (Control+N).
 This can be used to save arbitrary information such as the last lubrication date, etc.
         - Consolidated "rename" and "change address" options into a single right-click menu entry.
 Added keyboard shortcut (Control+R)